 This depends on the level of treatment and the methods used by the wastewater treatment plant that produces your recycled water.
-Typically, trace levels of PPCPs in recycled water are found in the low microgram (parts per billion) to low nanogram (parts per trillion) per liter range.
+Typically, trace levels of PPCPs in recycled water are found in the low microgram to low nanogram per liter range.
 The risk assessment study used the 90th percentile of measured occurrence data for secondary- and tertiary-treated recycled water presented in Monitoring Strategies for Chemicals of Emerging Concern (CECs) in Recycled Water; Recommendations of a Science Advisory Panel.
 Final Draft.
-California State Water Resources Board, June 25, 2010.
+Calif.
+State Water Resources Control Board, June 25, 2010.